 Make sure you go through this Study Abroad Checklist before flying off to your dream university.

-On-Campus vs Off-Campus Accommodation
+Overview of On-Campus vs Off-Campus Accommodation

 On-campus accommodation is the type of accommodation that universities provide in the form of residence halls, dormitories, hostels, etc. It is usually located on the University premises or near it.

-On the other hand, off-campus accommodation is the type of accommodation that is not located within the University premises.
+On the other hand, off-campus accommodation is the type of student accommodation that is not located within the University premises.
 Here, choosing where to live is totally up to the student.

 It would be best if you considered the following factors before choosing between on-campus accommodation and off-campus accommodation: